Do you want to know more about Stora Enso?

 Lignin is a complex plant-derived polymer found in the cell walls of almost all dry-land plants.
 Trees are composed of 20-30% of lignin, where it acts as a natural and strong binder.
 It binds cellulose and hemicellulose together, giving wood its stiffness and resistance to rotting.
 After cellulose, it is the biggest renewable source of carbon anywhere.

-Stora Enso produces 50 000 tonnes per year of kraft lignin at its Sunila Mill, in Kotka Finland.
+Stora Enso's capacity is 50 000 tonnes per year of kraft lignin at its Sunila Mill, in Kotka Finland.
 Sunila Mill is the largest kraft lignin extraction plant in the world.
-We have been producing lignin at industrial scale since 2015 at this Finnish mill, where it is also fired in our lime kiln to replace the use of fossil-based fuel and reduce our CO2 emissions.
-Lignin is extracted from the kraft pulping process of Nordic softwood, pine and spruce, using the Valmet LignoBoost® technology.
+Here, we have been producing lignin at industrial scale since 2015 and we’re using some of it in our lime kiln to replace the use of fossil-based fuel and reduce our CO2 emissions.
+All of our lignin is extracted from the kraft pulping process of Nordic softwood, pine and spruce, using the Valmet LignoBoost® technology.

 As a material, lignin is: